-So what specifically do the Triple Drivers offer?
-A gorgeous aesthetic, solid construction, and you guessed it, triple drivers inside for excellent sound.
-That includes one balanced armature driver each for the bass, midrange, and treble.
-The result is sparkling clarity, smooth and powerful bass, and balanced sound that outdoes everything we’ve heard at the $100 line.
+So what specifically do the Triple Drivers offer over similarly priced competitors?
+A gorgeous aesthetic, solid construction — and you guessed it — three dynamic drivers inside for excellent sound.
+That includes one balanced armature driver each for the midrange, and treble, and a dynamic driver for the bass.
+The result is sparkling clarity, smooth and powerful bass, and balanced sound that outdoes virtually everything we’ve heard at the $100 line.
 Need we say more?

 The best fully wireless earbuds